jfaccioni/clovars/README.md

 - `analyse` - run analytical tools on the result of a previous simulation run;
 - `fit` - fit experimental data to a variety of curves.

 You also need to provide the path to the necessary **settings files** as a command-line argument.
+If no arguments are provided, clovars will use the [default settings files](clovars/default_settings).
+These files are set up for demonstration purposes, so we encourage you to use your own when designing new simulations to run.

+### Simulation Settings
 Settings files use the [TOML](https://toml.io/en/) syntax, which makes it easy to open and edit them in any text editor.
 [This folder](examples) has examples for the structure of the settings files.
 Be sure to pay attention: CloVarS will likely **run into errors** if the setting files have **incorrect or missing values!**

 For more information on the settings and their meaning, please [read the docs here](http://www.ufrgs.br/labsinal/clovars/docs) (coming soon!).